LevZylox/LevZylox/README.md

 - 👋 Hi, I’m @LevZylox
 - 👀 I’m interested in Cybersecurity, and Ethical Hacking
 - 🌱 I’m currently learning and studying Cybersecurity
-- 💞️ I’m looking to collaborate in any field that is relateda in computer
+- 💞️ I’m looking to collaborate in any field that is related in computer
 - 📫 How to reach me just DM me.

 <!---